jenschlot/IBM-Bluemix-DevOps-Documentation/docs/faq/index.md

 We love feedback.
 If you have a suggestion, [share your idea in the IBM Bluemix DevOps Services project](https://hub.jazz.net/ccm01/web/projects/idsorg | Bluemix DevOps Services#action=com.ibm.team.dashboard.viewDashboard).
 If you need help, [ask a question in the IBM Bluemix DevOps Services Forum](https://developer.ibm.com/answers/smartspace/devops-services/).

-<a name="ibmer"></a>

-### I'm an IBMer.
-What do I need to know about starting a Bluemix DevOps Services project?

-In the spirit of open development, we encourage both public and private projects and ask that you remember these guidelines:

-- Never add IBM Confidential information to a Bluemix DevOps Services project.
-- Before you get involved in projects that have open source code, [consult the Open Source Participation Guidelines](https://w3-connections.ibm.com/wikis/home?lang=en-us#!/wiki/W783ba5fa6c1a_40b3_945a_07d0eb0115bd).
-- When you participate in projects on your own time, [follow the Business Conduct Guidelines](http://w3-03.ibm.com/ibm/documents/corpdocweb.nsf/ContentDocsByTitle/Business+Conduct+Guidelines).
-In particular, see section 5.0 On Your Own Time.
-Discuss it  with your manager, and involve IBM legal as needed.

 <a name="q18"></a>